Black-Box Testing of Deep Neural Networks Through Test Case Diversity

 \section{Threats to Validity}

-We discuss in this section the different threats to the validity of our study and describe how we mitigated them. \\

-{\textbf{Internal threats to validity}} concern the causal relationship between the treatment and the outcome.
-We have selected in our study three diversity metrics that we re-implemented since their source code was unavailable (GD and STD) or not applicable on our datasets (NCD).
+In this section, we discuss the different threats to the validity of our study and describe how we mitigated them. \\ {\textbf{Internal threats to validity}} concern the causal relationship between the treatment and the outcome.
+We reimplemented three diversity metrics because their source code was unavailable (GD and STD) or not applicable on our datasets (NCD).
 Consequently, an internal threat to validity might be related to our implementations.
-To mitigate this threat, we have carefully checked our code and its conformance with the original papers in which they were published.
-We have also verified the correctness of our implementation of the NCD metric by comparing our results with an existing implementation\footnote{https://github.com/simonpoulding/DataGenerators.jl} that supports the calculation of the NCD score for only pairs of images or \textit{txt} files.
-We have also tested in \textbf{\textit{RQ1}}, through a controlled experiment, the reliability of the selected diversity metrics in measuring actual data diversity and excluded the metrics that failed the test.
+To mitigate this threat, we carefully checked our code and its conformance to the original papers in which they were published.
+We also verified the correctness of our implementation of the NCD metric by comparing our results with an existing implementation\footnote{https://github.com/simonpoulding/DataGenerators.jl} that supported the calculation of the NCD score only for pairs of images or \textit{txt} files.
+In \textbf{\textit{RQ1}}, we tested, through a controlled experiment, the reliability of the selected diversity metrics in measuring actual data diversity and excluded the metrics that failed the test.

-As we are targeting black-box diversity metrics, we need to rely on a feature extraction model to build our feature matrix.
-Therefore, an internal threat to validity might be caused by low quality representation of inputs.
-To mitigate this threat, we have relied on VGG-16, which is one of the most used and accurate, state-of-the-art feature extraction models.
-Furthermore, this DNN model has been pre-trained on the extremely large ImageNet dataset, which contains over 14 million labelled images belonging to 22000 categories.